 The cornea is the only structure of the eye that can be successfully transplanted for visual restoration.
 Currently, cornea transplant has undergone may advances and involves layer by layer transplants, which have highly increased the success chances of this operation.

-In this, the blood of the deceased donor is first screened for transmissible diseases like HIV/HCV etc. After this the donor cornea undergoes a “Specular Microsocpy” which is a test to analyse the health of the cells of the tissue.
-Based on the result, the donors can be seggregated for various uses,
+In this procedure, the blood of the deceased donor is first screened for transmissible diseases like HIV/HCV etc. After this the donor cornea undergoes a “Specular Microscopy” which is a test to analyse the health of the cells of the donated cornea tissue.
+Based on the result, the donors can be divided for various uses.

-A THERAPEUTIC KERATOPLASTY is one that is performed for patients with fulminant cornea infections which have not come under control with drops, or which have potential to spread deeper and damage the entire eye.
+A THERAPEUTIC KERATOPLASTY is a type of cornea transplant that is performed for patients with massive cornea infections which have not come under control with drops, or which have potential to spread deeper and damage the entire eye.

-In this procedure, the diseased cornea is replaced with a donor cornea for the primary purpose of controlling the infection.
-The patient may occasionally require a second surgery for visual correction.
+In this procedure, the diseased cornea is replaced with a donor cornea for the purpose of only controlling the infection.
+The patient may require a second surgery for visual correction.

 OPTICAL KERATOPLASTY is a corneal transplant that is solely done for the visual function of the patient.